 THE CENTER FOR ENERGY STUDIES (CES) is mandated to provide energy information and analysis that responds to the needs of the legislature, public agencies, and business and civic groups.
 The Center maintains some unique energy data bases and is the official repository of energy information from the state and The Energy Council.
 Staff respond regularly to requests from a wide variety of individuals and institutions for specialized energy data and information.

-The Center for Energy Studies seeks applicants for three energy research positions, two at the Assistant or Associate Professor rank and one for a research associate.
-For a full description of the positions and to apply, visit www.lsusystemcareers.lsu.edu.
-Assistant and Associate Professor rank: # 0016464; Research Associate # 037801.
+The Center for Energy Studies seeks applicants for an energy research position at the Assistant or Associate Professor rank.
+For a full description of the position and to apply, visit www.lsusystemcareers.lsu.edu.
+Assistant and Associate Professor rank: # 0016464.